nonomal/LTX-Video/README.md

 ### Inference

 📝 **Note:** For best results, we recommend using our [ComfyUI](#comfyui-integration) workflow.
-We’re working on updating the inference.py script to match the high quality and output fidelity of ComfyUI.
+We're working on updating the inference.py script to match the high quality and output fidelity of ComfyUI.

 To use our model, please follow the inference code in [inference.py](./inference.py):